Get a Free Case Evaluation. No Fee Unless We Win. Call or Text 503-222-6333

 D’Amore Law Group Can Help You

-The attorneys at D’Amore Law Group know that when you or a loved one have suffered a serious injury or death, you need the very best legal representation.
-Tom D’Amore has dedicated his practice to helping accident victims for more than 30 years and was recognized in the 2023 edition of the “Best Lawyers in America.”
+The attorneys at D’Amore Law Group know that when you or a loved one has suffered a serious injury or death, you need the very best legal representation.
+Tom D’Amore has dedicated his practice to helping accident victims for more than 30 years and was recognized as one of the “Best Lawyers in America” in 2023, 2024, and 2025.
 Contact us today to schedule a free case evaluation.